Linda was born in Melbourne, Australia in 1973. Her parents immigrated to Australia from Hungary during the Hungarian Revolution in 1956.

 Later this year we are expanding into the US with a tour by Professor Jelinek scheduled for the end of October and early November in California, New York and Boston.
 As the Chair of the charity, these days I’m more involved in our strategic direction and governance and how we can spread this message as widely as possible.

-We are really excited that for World MS Day this year on May 25, OMS is launching the OMS Global Dinner Party.
-It’s an opportunity for people from all over the world to get together and host an OMS-friendly meal.
+We are really excited that for World MS Day this year on May 25, Overcoming MS is launching the Overcoming MS Global Dinner Party.
+It’s an opportunity for people from all over the world to get together and host an Overcoming MS-friendly meal.
 In doing so, they can support each other and also support our charity to get our message out wider than ever before.
 All of the information on our website.

 Linda is a fit, healthy and very active mum of two energetic kids aged three and eight.
-Between school and nursery runs, she spends her days working on OMS related activities as well as prioritizing looking after herself.
+Between school and nursery runs, she spends her days working on Overcoming MS related activities as well as prioritizing looking after herself.